How Do I Know If My Catalytic Converter is Aftermarket?

 How do you know if you have an aftermarket catalytic converter?

 There will be common codes with “N” on the units, along with a silver-colored shield with an arrow.
-Occasionally, there will also be the word “Flow” or “Out” stamped on the aftermarket catalytic converter.
+Occasionally, the word “Flow” or “Out” will also be stamped on the aftermarket catalytic converter.

 Common Characteristics of an Aftermarket Catalytic Converter: